 You will have to bring your own plastic bottle of water, remember it has to be still not sparkling otherwise... whoosh!

-Leave whatever you can in your car to minimise You should also make sure you have any emergency medication you may need with you, such as an epi-pen or dextrose, and leave everything else behind, so no coats or bags please.
+Leave whatever you can in your car to minimise You should also make sure you have any emergency medication you may need with you, such as an epi-pen or dextrose, and leave everything else behind, coats should be hung on the rail by reception

 Carers / family members